Get A Quick Answer

 14 Budget Friendly Valentine's Day Ideas

-While many will splurge this Valentine’s Day (the average American is estimated to spend $143.56 in 2018), why not look for simple and affordable ways to show you appreciation for your loved ones and celebrate in a way that doesn’t break the bank?
+While many will splurge this Valentine’s Day (the average American spends $136.57 on Valentines day, according to the National Retail Federation), why not look for simple and affordable ways to show you appreciation for your loved ones and celebrate in a way that doesn’t break the bank?
 Read on for 14 budget friendly (Wisconsin focused!)
 Valentine’s Day ideas to try this February 14th: